mattx86/btc-bch-proxy/README.md

    ./init.sh
    ```

-   This creates a virtual environment, installs dependencies, and generates `config.yaml`.
+   This creates a virtual environment, upgrades pip, installs dependencies, and generates `config.yaml`.

 2. **Edit the configuration** with your pool details: